Last updated: May 19, 2021

 All my professional files and correspondence are now stored on encrypted servers which I pay for and I am attempting to achieve this with a greater portion of my personal data.
 I request that companies I work for hold my data on private, encrypted servers.

-Have any idea or comments for me?
+Have any ideas or comments for me?
 Send me an email.